Sandra Lee (chef): Documentaries

 In 2015, shortly before being diagnosed with cancer, Lee started her own production company.
 She created Rx: Early Detection – A Cancer Journey With Sandra Lee, a documentary about her experiences with cancer, which aired on HBO.
 The film premiered at the Sundance Film Festival in January 2018, at the 2018 Tribeca Film Festival, and on HBO in October 2018.
 Lee received the Made in New York Award at the Gotham Independent Film Awards in November 2018 for her work on the documentary.

 Lee was an executive producer of the documentary about Ruth Bader Ginsburg, titled Ruth: Justice Ginsburg in Her Own Words, in collaboration with Academy Award-winning director Freida Lee Mock, Geralyn Dreyfous, and others.
 It premiered on Starz in March 2021 as part of the network's Women's History Month programming.

 Philanthropy

 Lee co-founded the Los Angeles chapter of UNICEF in 2000.
 She donated the proceeds from her second cookbook to God's Love We Deliver and Project Angel Food, two organizations that deliver food to homebound individuals.
 In 2015, she led a UNICEF team on a mission to Haiti in her role as a special nutrition emissary for the organization.
-The U.S. division of the UN's World Food Program, the world's largest humanitarian organization, appointed Lee to its board of directors in May 2020.
+The U.S. division of the UN's World Food Programme, the world's largest humanitarian organization, appointed Lee to its board of directors in May 2020.

 Lee was a spokesperson for Share Our Strength's No Kid Hungry campaign for more than ten years and created No Kid Hungry's annual fundraiser, the Great American Bake Sale.
 Her first Great American Bake Sale, in 2011, raised more than $50,000.
 She has also worked with the Elton John AIDS Foundation and serves on its board.